What is next for NCAA student-athletes? From O'Bannon onto JenkinsMichael Rueda

 About the Author

-Michael Rueda is an associate in Withers' sports law team.
+Michael Rueda is the US Head of Sports and Entertainment at Withers..
 Michael advises athletes, coaches, agents and companies on playing contracts, coaching contracts, and international player transfers; and sponsorship, endorsement, licensing and merchandising contracts.
 Michael was a member of the University of Connecticut 2000 National Championship Men's soccer team and continues to play soccer and compete in triathlons.